Magnetic and Electronic Properties of Spin-Orbit Coupled Dirac Electrons on a $(001)$ Thin Film of Double Perovskite Sr$_2$FeMoO$_6$: Ferrimagnetic ground state

-\textit{Ferrimagnetic ground state}.--- The model defined by~Eqs.~\eqref{eqht} and \eqref{eqfe} is one version of canonical double exchange (DE) problems with an infinite exchange coupling between the local and itinerant spins.
+The model defined by~Eqs.~\eqref{eqht} and \eqref{eqfe} is one version of canonical double exchange (DE) problems with an infinite exchange coupling between the local and itinerant spins.
 Similarly to the DE, a maximum kinetic energy gain is achieved when the local moments align ferromagnetically (FM) and, in the present case, antiparallel to the itinerant spins, giving rise to an FiM state.

 We consider the FiM order along the tetragonal symmetry $z$-axis and discuss later its stability within the large-$S$ spin-wave theory.
 We introduce fermionic operators $D_{\downarrow(\uparrow)}$ for the carriers on the Fe sites with their spins quantized along the local moments.
 This representation diagonalizes the spin part of the Hamiltonian~Eq.~\eqref{eqfe} and projects out the fermionic states $D_{\uparrow}$ corresponding to the unphysical states with $\mathcal{S}=3$ (see Ref.~\cite{Jackeli} for details).
 The $d$-operators in Eq.~\eqref{eqht} in terms of the new ones are expressed as $d_{xz(yz)\downarrow}=D_{xz(yz)\downarrow}[1-b^\dagger b/(4S)]$ and $d_{xz(yz)\uparrow}=-D_{xz(yz)\downarrow}b^\dagger/\sqrt{2S}$, where $b$ is a bosonic annihilation operator for a single magnon state.
 This is created when a spin-down electron moves away from Fe$^{2+}$, which is in the entangled $\mathcal{S}=2$ state of the local and carrier spins, leaving an Fe$^{3+}$ local moment in the $S^z=S-1=3/2$ single magnon state which is tilted away from the fully polarized $S=S^z=5/2$ state [see Fig.~\ref{wf}(b)].
 This representation provides the correct matrix elements of fermionic operators within the eigenstates of the allowed total spin, $S=5/2$ and $\mathcal{S}=2$, in the perturbative level and retains a quantum nature of the local moments.
+The large-$S$ expansion is justified by the smallness of $1/S=2/5.$ Indeed, the next-order contribution of $1/S^2$ is irrelevant for a small doping level in the previous calculation~\cite{Jackeli}, and thus we expect that the expansion until $1/S$ is enough in our case.
+The approximation to include a strong SOC in Mo and no SOC in Fe can be justified easily by the fact that SOC is completely quenched in spherical half-filled $d$-orbitals of Fe$^{3+},$ while SOC is active in the $t_{2g}$-orbitals of Mo~\cite{Yamada2018}.